- The Best Subscription Dog Food Service

 - Small packages sometimes come wrapped together which makes storage tricky

-Budget Pick: Grocery Pup
+Budget Pick: A Pup Above

-Grocery Pup sends your food in upright bags with portions frozen by the pound.
+A Pup Above sends your food in upright bags with portions frozen by the pound.
 Simply thaw as much food as you need for a day or two and portion out the meal according to the recommendations on the bag (or the custom recommendations for your dog).
 Every product is cooked with the sous vide method to preserve nutrition and flavor, plus they’re made with USDA meats and non-GMO veggies.

 - Recipes formulated by board-certified veterinary nutritionist